NEW YORK (WABC) -- It's that time of year already!

 There are only three places on the planet where deciduous forests transform into the reds, oranges and yellows of fall.
 And nowhere else is it as bright and brilliant as in Eastern North America.

-The autumnal equinox officially starts on Sept.
+The autumnal equinox officially started on Sept.
 22.

-ILoveNY.com is providing weekly updates on where to see the best colors in New York.
+Visit ILoveNY.com weekly updates on where to see the best colors in New York.